natale565/Professional_README_Generator/README.md

 - After installation is complete, run the following code: ‘node inex.js’ in the terminal.
 - Answer questions regarding your project
-- Note, fields are requried, if not filled out you will recieve a console.log with a message to provide information.
+- Note, fields are required, if not filled out you will receive a console.log with a message to provide information.